bexxmodd/vizex/README.md

 ----

 ## Installation
-**vizex** can be installed through your terminal and requieres `Python 3.5` or above and the `pip package manager`.
+**vizex** can be installed through your terminal and requires `Python 3.5` or above and the `pip package manager`.
 Simply run this command in your Linux terminal and start using the program.
 ```
 pip install vizex
 ```